Menu

 No Time to Waste

 Confession.
 I haven't been very disciplined lately when it comes to making the best use of my time.
 Instead of opening my Bible, I've scrolled through social media, and rather than bowing my head in prayer, I've hunched over the daily Wordle.
 Before I know it, the hour that I intended to spend in worship has evaporated, and I'm left feeling frustrated with myself for getting distracted and wasting time.
-Again.
+Again

 I imagine that from the outside looking in, I seem like someone who has it all together.
 I teach a Sunday school class every week at church and spend my days helping people cultivate faithfulness, remember truth, and do good.
 It’s literally my job to create tools and resources for spiritual growth.